joe7575/shop/README.md

 Sales stand (shop) and banknotes for players to sell and exchange goods

-Copyright 2017 James Stevenson, 2023-2025 Joachim Stolberg
+Copyright 2017 James Stevenson, 2019-2025 Joachim Stolberg
-Licensed GNU General Public License 3
-(Or higher, as you please.)

 ## Description